-Hamilton Stone Editions, the book publisher, is NOT accepting unsolicited submissions.
+Hamilton Stone Editions, the book publisher, does NOT accept unsolicited manuscripts.

-The Hamilton Stone Review, an online literary magazine, publishes two issues a year.
-Issues appear in March and October.
-Submissions guidelines vary with genre and season, and may change without notice.
-The submissions period for the October Issue is August 15 through September 20.
-The submissions period for the March Issue is from January 15 through February 20.
+The Hamilton Stone Review, an online literary magazine, publishes two issues a year, in March and October.
+Submissions guidelines vary with genre and season and may close without notice.
+The submissions period for the October issue is August 15 through September 20,and the submissions period for the March Issue is January 15 through February 20.

-Nonfiction submissions reopen on August 15, 2013 and close on September 20, 2013.
-When they reopen, send e-mail submissions only to Reamy Jansen at firstname.lastname@example.org with "HSR" in the subject line.
+Nonfiction submissions are now closed.
+When they reopen, send e-mail submissions only to Reamy Jansen at email@example.com with "HSR" in the subject line.

 No snail mail submissions, please.
 It's a good idea to include your work in both the message and an attachment.
 Don't forget to put "HSR submission from [your name]" in your subject line.